VallariAg/substack-markdown/README.md

 # Substack Markdown

 Convert and save substack posts to markdown files.
-Since substack does not support markdown backups, this tool is created to markdown backup using a blog post's link.
+Since substack does not support markdown backups, this tool is created to save the post as markdown file locally using a blog post's link.

+Images would also be downloaded and stored in a new `/images` directory in the current dir.

 ### Setup